szieke/embLua/README.md

 #### Needed functions
 - void luaAbort(void): This function is called by Lua if it cannot handle an occurred error.
-- lua_writestring, lua_writeline, lua_writestringerror: These function are called by lua to print texts.
+- lua_writestring(string,length), lua_writeline, lua_writestringerror(string,length): These function are called by lua to print texts.

 ## Embedding lua scripts
 To execute a Lua script the function dostring (embLua/lua/helper/luaHelper.c) can be used.
 This function can execute scipts wich resides in the RAM or in the ROM.